-The nominal Corporate income tax rate in the Netherlands is 20% for the first EUR 200.000 and 25% for the remaining taxable result.
-Based upon the taxable result of the Company during the year under review, the effective Corporate income tax is 0%.
+The nominal Corporate income tax rate in the Netherlands is 19% for the first EUR 200.000 and 25% for the remaining taxable result.
+Based upon the taxable result of the Company during the year under review, the effective Corporate income tax 13%.

-16 COMMISSION EXPENSES
+15 COMMISSION EXPENSES